mostafa-alq/halal_lang/README.md

-# THE OFFICIAL Halal Language

-While using my halal IDE, did you ever think to yourself "Hmm, maybe python isn't all that halal since they are predators?
-Wouldn't it be amazing if I could write in a language that is truly halal as well....".

-# LOOK NO FURTHER ! ! !

-With this new language and built in interpreter, you are able to utilise a halal stack-based language to execute code.
+With this new language and built in interpreter (also on my profile), you are able to utilise a stack-based language to execute code.
 Here is a list of the syntax:

 PUSH - Push a number into the top of stack (e.g PUSH 3)